spco/git-short-course/_episodes/10-branching.md

 Note that this latest commit is on `new_branch`, but it hasn't affected `master`.

-Let's use GitHub's Pull Request mechanism to merge these changes into `master`.
+Let's use GitHub's Pull Request mechanism to merge these changes from `new_branch` into `master`.

 ~~~
 $ git push